 CONTAINER ID The ID of the container in which the volume resides in the vault.
+(Container vaulting only.)
 DENSITY Density of the volume.
 LAST MOUNT The date the volume was last mounted.
 (Session report only; does not appear for consolidated report.)
 LAST SID The session ID of the Vault session that recalled the media.

-CATEGORY The type of media:
+CATEGORY The type of media: NBU.
+NetBackup media that contains backup images.
 New NBU CTLG.
 Catalog backup media from NetBackup 6.0 and later releases.
 Add-on.
 Media that NetBackup does not manage.

-MEDIA The ID of the media
+MEDIA The ID of the media.
 REQUESTED Date when the volume is requested back from the off-site vault.
 RETURN DATE The date the container should be returned from the off-site vault.
+(Container vaulting only.)
 ROBOT The number of the robot in which the media resided.
 (Consolidated report only.)
 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
-(Slot
+(Slot vaulting only.)